 You also have to choose a topic inspired by Apple Podcasts categories.
 Yes, there are other directories like Spotify, Google Podcasts and Acast; but Apple has the biggest audience right now.
 Pick one overriding category and two more if you see fit.

 If you figure this out from day one, it'll help inform every single decision you make going forward.
 And that can save you a lot of time and money.
 My advice?
 Keep it super focused.
 Have one niche audience in mind and answer to their needs.

-So I kept it simple and came up with a theme of "fun and honest conversations with creatives".
-In Apple Podcasts, I chose 'Business – Entrepreneurship' and secondary topics: 'Arts – Design' and 'Arts – Visual Arts'.
-It made sense for me.
+So we kept it simple and came up with a theme of "fun and honest conversations with creatives".
+In Apple Podcasts, we chose 'Business – Entrepreneurship' and secondary topics: 'Arts – Design' and 'Arts – Visual Arts'.
+It made sense for us.